-A little more than three years ago, Kaci Monroe realized her dream of opening her own physical therapy private practice (to learn more about Kaci’s entrepreneurial journey, check out this blog post).
+A little more than three years ago, Kaci Monroe realized her dream of opening her own physical therapy private practice.
 Since then, she’s grown her small, Bigfork, Montana-based clinic into a very successful—and very busy—operation.
 So busy, in fact, that she decided to open a second location this past year.
 Oh, and she also remodeled a house, had a baby, and sped her way to a national ranking on the elite Spartan Race circuit (Aroo!).
 Earlier this month, we sat down with this highly accomplished WebPT Member to pick her brain about all things PT business—from hiring to marketing.
 Here’s what she had to say (with minor edits for flow and clarity):

 When we last talked, you were only a few months into owning your business.
 Now, you’ve grown it into an incredibly successful independent private practice—and even opened another location.
 What are some of the biggest—and maybe surprising—lessons you’ve learned along the way?